Peru with Neal Fraser

-Your traveling companion is acclaimed Los Angeles chef Neal Fraser.
+Your traveling companion is acclaimed L.A. chef Neal Fraser.
 Neal’s been a fine-dining champion in LA for three decades, racking up awards and making foodies’ hearts flutter.
 His restaurant and event spaces, Redbird and Vibiana, have become downtown dining staples for locals and visitors looking to be wowed.
 A former trip leader himself, Neal is excited to tour Peru with some adventurous—and hungry—people.

 If your ideal trip is diving deep into regional flavors and soaring high with mesmerizing hikes, come to Peru.
 We’ll cook with local chefs, learn about Peruvian cuisine and its connection to the land and gain a new respect for ancient ways of living.
 This is a true celebration of age-old Incan traditions flourishing in the 21st century.

-Authentically Peruvian flavors at colorful food markets, Michelin-starred meals, and traditionally roasted barbecues
+True Peruvian flavors at food markets, Michelin-starred kitchens and traditional Andes celebrations

 The artsy capital of Lima, Cusco and Machu Picchu, indigenous street food and hip local barrios

 With ancient Incan culture, local weavers and chefs, Peru's ancient cultures and traditions

-Your inner adventurer with Andes hikes, in Sacred Valley villages, up into the sheer audaciousness of Machu Picchu
+Your inner adventurer with Sacred Valley villages up into the sheer audaciousness of Machu Picchu

 3 Reasons to Travel with Neal Fraser

 For over 30 years, Neal Fraser has been one of LA’s culinary heroes.
 If he could shout from the rooftops how much he loves his city’s food scene, he would.
 And he could, at the top of his cathedral-turned-restaurant-and-event space, Redbird and Vibiana.
 Named to Jonathan Gold’s "101 Best Restaurant List," Neal’s also appeared on Top Chef Masters, Hell’s Kitchen and won Iron Chef America, Knife Fight and Beat Bobby Flay.

 Whether it’s serving 675 pounds of meat at a beefsteak blowout party or cooking with hemp, Neal likes to think big, have fun and make a statement.

 The Main Event